 Why Do I Need to do My Own Due Diligence?

-While real estate investment companies, like Real Wealth Network, uses its best efforts and proven protocols to screen, review and understand the operations of each of its “Affiliates” or investment properties, it’s always recommended that investors perform his or her own due diligence prior to purchasing.
+While real estate investment companies, like Real Wealth Network, uses its best efforts and proven protocols to screen, review and understand the operations of each of its “property teams” or investment properties, it’s always recommended that investors perform his or her own due diligence prior to purchasing.
 The performance of an investment property is never guaranteed, which is why it’s so important to do your own due diligence.
 Real Wealth Network requires investors to perform two due diligence items before purchasing a property: (1) order an inspection from a licensed home inspector, and (2) order an appraisal (if financing, the lender will automatically order one, if you are paying all cash then it’s your responsibility to order one).

 Real Estate Due Diligence Documents & Checklist

 If you are new to real estate investing and unsure where to start with your own due diligence, there are several free resources available.
 Property Metrics offers a comprehensive due diligence checklist, along with hundreds of documents available to download.
 Becoming familiar with real estate due diligence documents may seem overwhelming, however, having a general understanding of their specific purpose will only help the buying process go as smoothly as possible.